yvvki/bunup/docs/docs/scaffold-with-bunup.md

 You'll choose between two variants:
 - **Basic**: Minimal setup with just Bunup config, perfect for building your own setup
-- **Full**: Complete modern library setup—just focus on code and publish
+- **Full**: Complete modern library setup, just focus on code and publish

 If you selected `basic`, you can skip the next sections which is for those who selected `full` to learn more about the commands and how to release your package.
 If you selected `basic`, you set up these things yourself.